manabapp/TcpShark/README.md

 - macOS
 - Windows (Comming soon...)

-Operation has been confirmed on the following platforms:
+FYR, operation has been confirmed on the following platforms:
 - Cent OS 7.5, 8.4
 - Red Hat Enterprise Linux 7.7, 8.2
 - Ubuntu 20.04